Email Graphic Design Basics HTML Email Dimensions

 Not all email clients will display your images’ ALT tags, but they’re still worth using.

 In the likely event that a recipient will have images blocked from viewing your email content, the ALT text is what they will see first; if the text is visible and enticing, more recipients will open and click through your mailings.

-If you have a shiny orange image button covered with text and photos of packages, set it’s ALT attribute with just the text needed to convey the value – i.e. “50% Off Shipping – Click Here” (assuming you were, unfortunately, unable to use a bulletproof button in the first place).
+If you have a shiny orange image button covered with text and photos of packages, set its alternate text attribute with just the words needed to convey the value – i.e. “50% Off Shipping – Click Here” (assuming you were, unfortunately, unable to use a bulletproof button in the first place).